-The schools in Lowell Joint were built in the 1950s and 60s and are in desperate need of major maintenance and modernization.
+m Modernization and Maintenance of Facilities An explanation of An explanation of why the LEA has developed this goal.
+The schools in Lo continues to priori the modernization associated electri prioritized list.
+Fac unexpected vacar using that site as site allows for a fa during the day by still in distance les students who werk work at El Portal to about a year.
+This dollars in addition and Rancho Starb necessities (roofin improvement in co Funding Formula ( The schools in Lowell Joint were built in the 1950s and 60s and are in desperate need of major maintenance and modernization.
 The District continues to prioritize facility needs, and with the passing of a bond in 2018 (Measure LL), there will be additional monies available to begin the modernization and upgrading of all sites over the next few years.
 The primary focus of the bond is related to roofing and HVAC with the associated electrical and plumbing.
-These additional dollars will allow District funds for maintenance to be used on other needs in the prioritized list.
+These additional dollars will allow District funds for maintenance to be used on other needs in the approxitized list.
 Facilities projects were identified beginning with the Olita Major Maintenance project that began in 2020.
-There was an unexpected vacancy at the Maybrook site within the district that had been leased to a private school.
+There was an unexpected vacancy at the Maybrook site within the district that had been leased to a priver school.
 This allowed for the consideration of using that site as temporary housing for the six schools as the repairs to roofing and HVAC systems are completed.
-No students present on site allows for a faster construction timeline, which decreases the overall cost of the project.
-It also means students will not be disrupted during the day by construction.
-Olita was technically moved to the Maybrook campus at the beginning of the 2020 school year while we were still in distance learning.
-Because we were not able to return to in-person instruction until March of 2021, there was little disruption for students who were meeting virtually.
-Construction was completed on the Olita site and Macy was moved to Maybrook mid-year.
-With the work at El Portal being done over the summer, three of the six schools were able to complete major construction and modernization within about a year.
-This allowed the district to complete the issuance of the bonds, which ultimately saved the tax payers approximately five million dollars in addition to some construction savings.
-Jordan is being moved to the Maybrook site for the 2021-2022 school year.
-Meadow Green and Rancho Starbuck will follow after construction is completed at Jordan.
-Given that the primary purpose of the bond was to upgrade basic necessities (roofing, HVAC, electrical and plumbing), there is still much work to be done.
-The district will continue to address major areas for improvement in conjunction with the projects identified in the scope of work for the bond.
-This goal helps to address the Local Control Funding Formula (LCFF) State Priority #1, which is Basic (Conditions for Learning).
+No students present on during the day by construction timeline, which decreases the overall cost of the project.
+It also means students will not be disrupted aduring that site as temporary housing for the six schools as the reopist.
+The allow the 2020 school year while we were students who were earning.
+Because we were not able to return to in-person instruction until March of 2021, there was little disruption for students who were the summer, three of the bonds where until March of 2021, there was little disrupted adout a year.
+This allowed the disrupted on the Olita site and Macy was moved to Maybrook mid-year.
+With the about a year.
+This allowed the district to completed on the Olita site and Macy was more construction and modernization with the about a year.
+This allowed the elsiptican schools were able to complete about a year.
+With the about a year.
+This allowed the distributed the bond was to upgrade basic additional to some construction is completed at Jordan.
+Given that the primary purpose of the bond was to upgrade basic modulars in addition to some construction is co Mocculina

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Board agendas and minutes Bond Oversight Committee agendas and minutes The Facilities Master Plan will be Board approved and implementation will begin with regular The Facilities Master Plan was Board approved and implementation is monitored with regular Identified timelines for priorities within the Facilities Master Plan will be met including
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Board agendas and minutes Bond Oversight Committee agendas The Facilities Master Plan will be Board approved and implementation will The Facilities MasterPlan will be Boardapproved andapproved andimplementation will Identified timelines for priorities within the Facilities Master Plan will be met including and minutes begin with regular monitored with regular 2022-23 Local Control Accoun 2022-23 Local Control Accountability Plan for Lowell Joint School District ool District Page 46 of 118